ubleipzig/gitbits/README.md

 # About Git

 Git is a lovely tool.
-This repo collects a few things [I](https://github.com/miku/) use or found useful.
-The goal is to show the versatility of the tool and that it can be fun to hack the development process itself.
+This repo collects a few things that might be useful.
+The goal is to show the versatility of the tool and that it can be productive (and maybe fun) to hack the development process itself.

 ![](static/Git-Icon-1788C.png)